theBGuy/vs-pkg-uninstaller/README.md

 ## Usage

+### Uninstall a Single Package

 1. Open your `package.json` file in VS Code.
-2. Right-click on the package name (or dependencies) you want to uninstall in the editor.
+2. Right-click on the package name you want to uninstall in the editor.
+3. Select **Uninstall Package** from the context menu.

+### Uninstall Multiple Packages

+1. Open your `package.json` file in VS Code.
+2. Right-click anywhere in the editor.
 3. Select **Uninstall Packages** from the context menu.
+4. Choose the packages you want to uninstall from the quick pick list.
-4. If multiple packages are selected, they will all be uninstalled at once.
+5. The selected packages will be uninstalled at once.

 ## Supported Package Managers